 Follow the principle of specificity.
 If you want to teach your body to use more fat for fuel, then create training conditions that generate high fat metabolism.
 Your body will eventually learn to prefer fat.

 Now THAT is the ticket.
-Teach your body to prefer fat over carbohydrate and you will have carbohydrates when you need them most, in the last 10 kilometers.
+Teach your body to prefer fat over carbohydrate.
+The result?
+You will have carbohydrates when you need them most, in the last 10 kilometers.

 Our bodies only have approximately 1800-2000 calories stored at any given time as carbohydrate.
 When do many runners usually experience hitting the wall?

-Researchers at the Karolinska Institute in Sweden have proven that a 6-day-a-week program of 45 minutes of higher intensity training (running and cycling) increased fat combustion in the athletes tested by 41 percent.
+Researchers at the Karolinska Institute in Sweden have proven that a 6-day-a-week program of 45 minutes of higher intensity training increased fat combustion in the athletes tested by 41 percent.

 The result?
 Less reliance on carbohydrates and better fat usage.